jengelh/g-manual/OL2013_Setup.rst

 slow networks, connect using HTTP first".

 "Connect using HTTP first, then use TCP/IP" is a misnomer; what it really means "Connecting using RPCHTTP or MAPIHTTP first, then try RPC-over-TCP".

-Close all the subdialogs.
+You can close the More Settings subdialog(s).

-If you now use the "Check Name" feature, the server field will change to the magic value ``SERVERS``.
+If you now use the "Check Name" feature, the server and user name field values should “resolve”, i.e. become underlined.
+The server name will also change to an uncanny value of ``SERVERS``.

 RPC hostname shenanigans